Recordable offence

 A recordable offence is any offence in England and Wales where the police must keep records of convictions and offenders on the Police National Computer.

 Legislation

 The power for police to keep such records is contained in the National Police Records (Recordable Offences) Regulations 2000.
 This states that a 'crime recordable offence' is an offence which must be recorded as a conviction on the PNC.

-Recordable offences include any offence punishable by imprisonment, plus a number of non-imprisonable offences, such as:
+Recordable offences include any offence punishable by imprisonment, plus at least 50 non-imprisonable offences, such as: